Urbance/VoteBan/README.md

 <br>Players can start votes for a ban against another players.
 This is particularly useful for small servers.
 <br>Various settings can be made regarding the conditions under which vote bans may be started and when votes are successful.

+## Atttention!
+The current releases are preview versions.
+Major bugs may occur and not all planned features have been implemented.
+Please report bugs and suggestions at my [Discord server](https://discord.com/invite/hDqPms3MbH).

+The following ToDos are planned for the next updates:
+- MySQL and/or SQLite implementation
+- improved messages
+- make the last not changeable messages changeable
+- add start voteban cooldown for vote initiator

 ## Features
-- Players can start vote bans
+- players can start vote bans
-- Various setting options
+- various setting options
-- All messages are adjustable
+- adjustable messages

 ## Wiki & Support
 Which permissions are available?
 What does insert feature actually do?
 All these questions are answered in the VoteBan Wiki.